Jaaaaaaaan/midas-journal-794/README.md

 ```
 VascuSynth [oxygenDemandMap] [supplyMap] [randomSeed] [paramFile 1] ... [paramFile N]
 ```
 For more information on the contents of the map and parameter files, see Ref.
-[1] as well as the `VascuSynth.cpp` file
+[1] as well as the `VascuSynth.cpp` file.

 # Installation